TO: Honorable Mayor & Members of the North Port Commission

 • Pros: May provide added reassurance to residents who prefer more restrictive traffic regulations.

-• Cons: Keeps duplicative, conflicting language in the Code of the City of North Port, Florida, that is already covered by state law.
+• Cons: Keeps duplicative, conflicting language in the City Code that is already covered by state law.

 • Cons: Delays implementation; may require additional legal review.